Find Affordable College Courses

 Amherst, MA

-Amherst College did quite well in this year’s ranking of the best value schools for mathematics students.
-It came in at #6 on the list.
+With a ranking of #6, Amherst College did quite well on this year’s best value schools for mathematics students.
 Amherst is a small private not-for-profit school located in the large suburb of Amherst.

-Out-of-state tuition fees for undergraduate students at Amherst are $61,150 per year.
+Amherst undergraduate students pay an average of $61,150 in tuition and fees each year.
 After completing their degree, math graduates from Amherst carry an average student debtload of $15,375.

-As a testament to the quality of education it offers, Amherst also is in the top 5% of our Best Mathematics Schools in the New England Region ranking.
+Amherst excels when it comes to quality.
+It’s ranked in the top 5% of all schools on our Best Mathematics Schools in the New England Region list.

 #7